Homage to August Agboola Browne – Black resistance fighter of the Warsaw Uprising

 Place of birth: Nigeria, then known as the Royal Niger Company

 Work role till 1944: We are told that August came to Poland in 1922 and settled in Warsaw at Złota Street.
 He was a jazz drummer by profession and worked in Warsaw’s entertainment venues.
 He married a Polish woman and they had two sons, Ryszard in 1928 and Aleksander in 1929.
 During the occupation, he made a living by teaching foreign languages and trading in electronic equipment.

-Participation in the underground: He was a soldier of the underground armed forces between 1939 and 1944.
-During the uprising his branch of the armed forces was the Home Army, District 1 Radwan, Sub-District Sławbor, Battalion Iwo.
-The battle area was Śródmieście South (Warsaw City Centre South District) and the battalion headquarters was at 74 Marszałkowska Street.
+Participation in the underground: He was a soldier in the underground armed forces between 1939 and 1944.
+During the uprising, his branch of the armed forces was the Home Army, District 1 Radwan, Sub-District Sławbor, Battalion Iwo.
+The battle area was Śródmieście South (Warsaw City Centre South District), and the battalion headquarters was at 74 Marszałkowska Street.

 Address before the uprising: 35 Wspólna Street, Apartment 5 and Złota Street.

 Life after the war: From 1949 he was a member of *ZboWiD and employed at Warsaw’s Culture and Art Department of the City Council.
 In the late 1940s and 1950s, he played jazz in Warsaw restaurants.
 In 1953 August acted in a cameo role in the film “Soldier of Victory”, directed by Wanda Jakubowska.
 This was a biographical film devoted to General Karol Świerczewski, nom de guerre Walter.
 August Agbola O’Brown starred in fragments of the film that dealt with the war in Spain.
 Between 1956 and 1958, he emigrated with his wife to Great Britain.